-Current diagnostic modalities of COAD include colonoscopy, computed tomography (CT) scans, and biopsies, each with its limitations in terms of sensitivity and specificity(22).
-While surgical resection remains the primary treatment for localized COAD, targeted gene therapies have emerged as promising strategies for advanced cases, aiming to inhibit specific genetic mutations driving tumorigenesis(23).
+Current diagnostic modalities of COAD include colonoscopy, computed tomography (CT) scans, and biopsies, each with its limitations in terms of sensitivity and specificity [22].
+While surgical resection remains the primary treatment for localized COAD, targeted gene therapies have emerged as promising strategies for advanced cases, aiming to inhibit specific genetic mutations driving tumorigenesis [23].
 However, despite advancements in treatment modalities, the five-year survival rate for COAD patients remains suboptimal, emphasizing the urgent need for novel approaches to improve patient outcomes.
-Biomarkers hold immense potential in revolutionizing the management of COAD by providing valuable insights into disease diagnosis, prognosis, and treatment response(24).
+Biomarkers hold immense potential in revolutionizing the management of COAD by providing valuable insights into disease diagnosis, prognosis, and treatment response [24].
 By identifying molecular signatures associated with COAD progression and therapeutic resistance, biomarkers offer the prospect of personalized medicine tailored to individual patients.
-Bioinformatics analysis of multiple data sets (TCGA-COAD, GSE39582, and GSE44861) indicated that ARL3 was significantly highly expressed in COAD and linked to poor prognosis.
-The Wilcoxon test was completed to validate the connection of ARL3 expression with advanced pathological stages, highlighting the possibility as a predictive indicator and treatment objective in COAD.
+Bioinformatics analysis of multiple datasets (TCGA-COAD, GSE39582, and GSE44861) indicated that ARL3 was significantly highly expressed in COAD and linked to poor prognosis.
+The Wilcoxon test validated the connection of ARL3 expression with advanced pathological stages, highlighting its potential as a predictive indicator and treatment target in COAD.
 This finding underscores the importance of further investigating ARL3 to gain valuable insights into its biological functions and implications in disease mechanisms.

-Piperine has a variety of pharmacological properties and is known for its ability to enhance the bioavailability of other drugs and nutrients by inhibiting drug-metabolizing enzymes in the liver and intestines(25).
-Piperine is primarily absorbed in the intestines and undergoes hepatic metabolism through cytochrome P450 enzymes, forming various metabolites that are excreted in urine(26).
-In addition, its potential role in causing apoptosis, preventing the formation of tumors, and limiting the growth of cancer cells has been studied(27, 28).
-In our study, after treating cells with different concentrations of Piperine at different times, it was found that cell proliferation activity decreased in a concentration-time-dependent manner.
-This is consistent with the findings of Duessel S et al. that Piperine had a significant concentration dependent anti proliferative effect on colon cancer cells in vitro(29).
-We next examined Ki-67, a protein associated with cell proliferation, to further examine the regulatory effects of Piperine on COAD cells.
+Piperine has a variety of pharmacological properties and is known for its ability to enhance the bioavailability of other drugs and nutrients by inhibiting drug-metabolizing enzymes in the liver and intestines [25].
+Piperine is primarily absorbed in the intestines and undergoes hepatic metabolism through cytochrome P450 enzymes, forming various metabolites that are excreted in urine [26].
+In addition, its potential role in causing apoptosis, preventing tumor formation, and limiting cancer cell growth has been studied [27, 28].
+In our study, after treating cells with different concentrations of piperine at different times, it was found that cell proliferation activity decreased in a concentration-time-dependent manner.
+This is consistent with the findings of Duessel et al. [29], that piperine had a significant concentration-dependent antiproliferative effect on CC cells in vitro.
+We next examined Ki-67, a protein associated with cell proliferation, to further explore the regulatory effects of piperine on COAD cells.
 Ki-67 is a commonly used biomarker for detecting cell proliferation activity and is expressed throughout the S, G1, G2, and M phases of the cell cycle.
-A research by Zhu QC et al showed that a high-fat diet promotes colon adenoma formation by increasing Ki-67 expression, indicating enhanced cell proliferation(30).
-Besides, research conducted by Zhao R et al. revealed that Ki-67 protein expression in normal colon mucosa of individuals with colorectal tumors is positively correlated with IGF-II levels, suggesting the role of IGF-II in COAD(31).
+A study by Zhu et al. [30] showed that a high-fat diet promotes colon adenoma formation by increasing Ki-67 expression, indicating enhanced cell proliferation.
+Additionally, research conducted by Zhao et al. [31] revealed that Ki-67 protein expression in the normal colon mucosa of individuals with colorectal tumors is positively correlated with IGF-II levels, suggesting the role of IGF-II in COAD.
 In addition to this, cell cycle and apoptosis also play crucial roles in determining cell growth and survival.
-The results of Zulpa AK et al. indicate that pks+ E. coli strains induce cell cycle arrest and apoptosis in COAD cells and may exert anticancer effects by regulating apoptotic mediators and blocking the S phase(32).
-The study by Zorofchian Moghadamtousi S et al. demonstrated that custard apple leaves induce G1 cell cycle arrest and apoptosis through mitochondria-mediated pathways in COAD cells(33).
-Shaheer K et al. found that Piperine can induce increased radiosensitivity in colon cancer cell lines (HT-29) by interfering with cancer cell apoptosis(34).
-Likewise, in our study, Piperine was found to inhibit the growth of COAD cells by causing apoptosis and cell cycle arrest, suggesting that Piperine might be an effective drug for regulating cell cycle and inducing apoptosis.
+The results of Zulpa et al. [32] indicate that pks+ Escherichia coli strains induce cell cycle arrest and apoptosis in COAD cells and may exert anticancer effects by regulating apoptotic mediators and blocking the S phase.
+The study by Zorofchian Moghadamtousi et al. [33] demonstrated that custard apple leaves induce G1 cell cycle arrest and apoptosis through mitochondria-mediated pathways in COAD cells.
+Shaheer et al. [34] found that Piperine can induce increased radiosensitivity in CC cell lines (HT-29) by interfering with cancer cell apoptosis.
+Likewise, in our study, Piperine was found to inhibit the growth of COAD cells by causing apoptosis and cell cycle arrest, suggesting that Piperine might be an effective drug for regulating the cell cycle and inducing apoptosis.